OldGuyMeltsPlastic/SilverShadow/README.md

 - My OMRON TL-Q5MC2 inductive probe would not work reliably when the printer bed/chamber was heated up to printing temperatures, so I built and configured an UnklickyNG BFP probe (https://github.com/majarspeed/Unklicky) to replace it.
 - As I'm running with sensorless homing for X and Y, I configured the UnklickyNG BFP probe to operate as my Z Endstop (https://docs.vorondesign.com/community/howto/Takuya/Klicky_Probe_AutoZ_Alternative.html), which means I no longer need the stock Z Endstop.
 - Replaced the Stealthburner's original logo LED with the Rainbow Barf LED (https://github.com/tanaes/whopping_Voron_mods/tree/main/LEDs/Rainbow_Barf_Logo_LED?_ga=2.177043557.1718150233.1666884598-749777185.1666884598).
-- In the first month after assembling the printer, already the floor acrylic panel was pretty badly warped, so I replaced the stock black acrylic floor and rear panels with black panels made from ACM (Aluminum Composite Material).
-ACM should also help retain/reflect some heat back into the chamber, which is desirable for printing with ABS.
+- In the first month after assembling the printer, already the floor acrylic panel was pretty badly warped, so I replaced the stock black acrylic floor and rear panels with black panels made from ACM (Aluminum Composite Material - https://www.printedsolid.com/products/voron-v2-panel-set-made-from-aluminum-composite-material?variant=32641396375637).
+ACM should also help retain/reflect some heat back into the chamber, which is desirable for printing with ABS
 - Installed the Decontaminator nozzle brush and purge bucket (https://github.com/VoronDesign/VoronUsers/tree/master/abandoned_mods/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket_&_Nozzle_Scrubber)

 Mods I still wish to apply:

 - Install some LED lighting in the chamber
-- Install a 48V PSU to drive the stepper motors, allowing for faster printing speeds
+- Install a 48V PSU to drive the stepper motors, allowing for faster printing speeds.
+Currently the stepper motors are still powered @ 24V by the Octopus Pro's board power.
 - Replace the clear acrylic panels and doors with ones made from polaycarbonate
 - Configure and try out the Phaetus Dragon HF, and the E3D V6 hotends